argrelay/argrelay/docs/dev_notes/top_todos.md

     REGISTER

 *   Be able to enable verbose server logging and disable it via GUI.
+    Basically, this is debug flag, but set on GUI client (via GUI), not CLI client (via env var).
     REGISTER

-*   Add info in GUI that describe output is accessible in shell via Alt+Shift+Q.
-    REGISTER

-*   Test with lots of data - is there any issues with races between user input and server response?
+*   Test with lots of data - run same tests against server with lots of data.
+    Are there any issues with races between user input and server response?
     FINALIZE

 *   Handle `help` response differently in GUI - print help.
     REGISTER

-*   When request is running suggestion should be empty or indicate they are invalid.
-    Tab should only work when no request is running.
-    FINALIZE

-*   Request should start when no request running and there is a change in input.
-    FINALIZE

 *   Make command history a list (not drop down).
 Make it scrollable beyond 20 commands.
     REGISTER

-*   Do not render query results if the command line is changed again on the result arrival.
-    FINALIZE

 *   Can we cancel request if new request has to be made and old one is invalid (e.g. caret has moved)?
     See also: https://stackoverflow.com/a/47250621/441652
     FINALIZE

-*   Add `query` (instead of `describe` or `itemize`) internal command to do exactly the same what Ctrl+Alt+Q does, but via Invocation.
-    Rename "describe" / "itemize" / "enum" / "search" / "outline" to `enum_query` (or "query") and implement function which does what Alt+Shift+Q does but on enter.
-    See also: FS_80_45_89_81 / enumerate_values
-    REGISTER

-*   Add note that GUI is dev/test/discovery/monitoring tool.
-    REGISTER

 Conceptual: